 GEEO was founded in 2007 and our inaugural trips were run to Peru and India in the summer of 2008.
 We have run an India trip every year since 2008, but in 2011 ran our new India/Nepal program for the first time.
+In 2015 we will be upgrading the accommodation for this program to a higher level.
 G Adventures, who actually handle the logistics of the trip have been running this India/Nepal itinerary for many years so you can have faith that your trip will be safe and well run.

 Will I be eating on my own?
 With the group?
 Why aren't all meals included?

 Eating is a big part of traveling.
 Traveling with GEEO you experience the vast array of wonderful food that is available out in the world.
 Generally meals are not included in the trip price when there is a choice of eating options, to give you the maximum flexibility in deciding where, what and with whom to eat.
 It also gives you more budgeting flexibility, though generally food is affordable.
 Our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other's company.
 There is no obligation to do this though.
 Your group leader will be able to suggest favorite restaurants during your trip.
 Please refer to the meals included and budget information for included meals and meal budgets.

 GEEO participants are mostly made up of American K-12 teachers.
 Each group tends to have a good mix of educators in their 20's, 30's, 40's, 50's and 60's.
 About half of our participants are coming alone and do not know anyone in the group prior to the trip.
 We group single travelers of the same gender together as roommates, unless a participant prefers to pay an additional fee for their own room.
 If we have an odd amount of one gender we will rotate the single room for free among the participants.